YunoHost/doc/certmanager.md

-In 2015, Let's Encrypt, developped a protocol called [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment), that allow to automatically verify that a machine controls a domain and deliver certificates for free, drastically reducing the cost of setting up a SSL certificate.
+In 2015, Let's Encrypt, developped a protocol called [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment), which allows to automatically verify that a machine controls a domain, and deliver certificates for free, drastically reducing the cost of setting up a SSL certificate.